CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 <!-- vale on -->
 To run services in the management VRF as a non-root user, you need to create a custom service based on the original service file.
 The following example commands configure the SSH service to run in the management VRF as a non-root user.

-1. Run the following command to create a custom service file in the `/etc/systemd/system` direcotry.
+1. Run the following command to create a custom service file in the `/etc/systemd/system` directory.

     ```
     cumulus@switch:~$ sudo -E systemctl edit --full ssh.service